-NITi Aayog's ex-CEO Amitabh Kant may be India's G20 Sherpa | www.lokmattimes.com
+NITI Aayog's ex-CEO Amitabh Kant may be India's G20 Sherpa | www.lokmattimes.com

-New Delhi, July 7 NITI Aayog's former CEO Amitabh Kant is tipped to take charge as the new ...
+New Delhi, July 7 NITI Aayog's former CEO Amitabh Kant is tipped to take charge as India's new ...

-New Delhi, July 7 NITI Aayog's former CEO Amitabh Kant is tipped to take charge as the new Sherpa of G20.
+New Delhi, July 7 NITI Aayog's former CEO Amitabh Kant is tipped to take charge as India's new Sherpa of the G20.

 He will replace Union Minister Piyush Goyal as the full-time Sherpa as India will hold the G-20 Presidency from December 1, 2022 to November 30, 2023.